Map as a property delegate

 reference the same object, and then this object changes internally.

-The situation would be different if we would change what user1
+The situation would be different if we changed what user1

-references instead of changing the value of the name
+references instead of changing the value of name

 .

-This is especially confusing if we compare mutable lists with read-only lists referenced with var
+This is particularly confusing if we compare mutable lists with read-only lists referenced with var

 sign.
 First, take a look at the following snippet: